Built on the pearling trade, these days Broome is a popular holiday hub and gateway to the wild Kimberley region.

 Broome’s rich and colourful history has created a multicultural melting pot that is reflected in the town’s welcoming and laid-back feel.
 Warm temperatures and palms deliver a tropical vibe that fits perfectly with the many holiday resorts and the stretch of white sand known as Cable Beach.

 - Watching the sunset on the endless sandy stretch of Cable Beach

 - Trying on the perfect white orbs of cultured Broome pearls

 - The trip of a lifetime – cruising the Kimberley, departing from Broome

-Top things to do in Broome
+Things to do and top attractions in Broome

 See extraordinary Cable Beach

 With its 22 kilometres (14 miles) of more soft white sand than you can imagine, Cable Beach is, for many, the main reason they’re drawn to Broome.
 The water is warm and flat, with gentle, ankle-height waves the only disturbance to the expanse of horizon-hugging blue.
 Its name harks back to 1889, when a long undersea telegraph cable connected northwest Australia to Indonesia, opening up communication to the world.
 These days it’s synonymous with sunset camel rides.
 Watching the sun descend over the water is a must-have experience.